lionelspagna/webdeveloper-course/php/simpleblog/Readme.md

 ### Front Controller

-Take url like:
+Take urls like:

-/about
+- /about
-/show
+- /show
-/company
+- /company

 This urls are redirect by a webserver configuration to index.php, inside index.php we are taking /about, /show, /company and connect to their specific page to show their content